Uniswap: Protocol

 Uniswap acts as an automated market maker and uses liquidity pools to fulfill orders, instead of relying on a traditional market maker, with an aim to create more efficient markets.
 Individuals and bots—termed "liquidity providers"—provide liquidity to the exchange by adding a pair of tokens to a smart contract which can be bought and sold by other users according to the constant-product rule $\phi(x, y) = xy$.
 In return, liquidity providers are given a percentage of the trading fees earned for that trading pair.
 For each trade, a certain amount of tokens is removed from the pool for an amount of the other token, thereby changing the price.
 No fees are required to list tokens.
-As open-source software, Uniswap's code can also be forked to create new exchanges.

-Uniswap v4, deployed in early 2025 on 12 chains—including Ethereum, Arbitrum, Base, Polygon, and BNB Chain—introduces “hooks”, which allow developers to attach custom logic (e.g. dynamic fees, on‑chain limit orders, liquidity management) to pool behavior.
-The new singleton architecture and flash accounting also reduce gas costs by over 99%.
+In December 2025, Uniswap governance approved the “UNIfication” proposal, enabling protocol fees (the “fee switch”) and introducing a deflationary mechanism tied to protocol revenue.
+Under the rollout described by Uniswap, Uniswap v2 pools would shift from a 0.30% liquidity-provider fee to 0.25% for liquidity providers plus a 0.05% protocol fee, while selected Uniswap v3 pools would route a portion of LP fees to the protocol depending on the pool’s fee tier; the proposal also included a one-time burn of 100 million UNI from the treasury after a timelock period and an ongoing burn mechanism funded by protocol fees (including sequencer revenue from Unichain after costs and allocations).